Chakaa/cookie-garden-helper-reloaded/README.md

   - click this button to fill all the empty tiles of your plot
   - (don't forget to deselect the seed)

+### Seed List

+This section displays all seeds in the game, in red if you have yet to unlock it.
+**Hovering** on its name will display suggested seed mutation layout.
+**Clicking** on its name will overwrite the saved plot by the suggested layout, for future use with **Auto-plant**.

 ## Sacrifice garden

 When you sacrifice your garden, a few things will happen: